 - Cooking with Kids – Tips, age-appropriate skills, and safety for introducing children to historical cooking.

-- Feast Budgeting – How to plan and cost feasts by servings, tables, and diner counts—plus tips to save without sacrificing quality.
+- Feast Budgeting – How to plan and cost feasts by servings, tables, and diner counts, with tips to save without sacrificing quality.

 - Interpreting Manuscripts: My Process – An overview of how the author works through medieval texts to recreate recipes and techniques.